NetApp to acquire Spot (formerly Spotinst) to gain cloud infrastructure management tools – TechCrunch

 When Spotinst rebranded to Spot in March, it seemed big changes were afoot for the startup, which originally helped companies find and manage cheap infrastructure known as spot instances (hence its original name).
 We had no idea how big at the time.
 Today, NetApp announced plans to acquire the startup.

-The companies did not share the price, but Israeli publication, CTECH, pegged the deal at $450 million.
+The companies did not share the price, but Israeli publication CTECH pegged the deal at $450 million.
 NetApp would not confirm that price.

 It may seem like a strange pairing, a storage company and a startup that helps companies find bargain infrastructure and monitor cloud costs, but NetApp sees the acquisition as a way for its customers to bridge storage and infrastructure requirements.